Neon2905/FitTrack/README.md

 Overview
 ========
 FitTrack is a fitness tracking application designed to help athletes monitor their activities and caloric burn.
-The project includes various components organized into specific files and directories.
+The project includes various components organized into specific files and directories.<br/>
 Defaults: the following accounts are implemented for test purpose.
-[username,password] -> ['admin','admin'], ['user','Password'].
+[username, password] -> ['admin','admin'], ['user','Password'].

 Project Structure